Subnodal/CORE32/README.md

 assembler/build/coreasm $IN_FILE -o $OUT_FILE
 ```

 This will produce a relocatable C32 executable file.
 To produce a raw binary file, use the `--raw` switch.
+Debug information from the assembler can be shown by using the `--debug` switch.

 ## Format
 Instruction format: `ooooorff`